Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/querying-for-trend-data.md

 There are some basic requirements you need to effectively query the WorkItemSnapshot table:
 * The data needs to be filtered by date.
 * The aggregation should group by, at the very least, date.
+If not, response will have warning.

 With this in mind, the query to create a bug trend report looks like the following: